 A great place to go for fast, but quite good (and extremely cheap, below 10$!)
 Mexican food is Anna’s Taqueria.
 They have a couple of locations in Cambridge, and the one closest to Harvard is on Porter Square (there is also one at MIT).

 Ana’s Taqueria may well be the best Mexican fast food in general Boston area.

-Last, but not least, if you want something practically on campus, but not Caspersen (be it for the prices or for the taste), you can check out Lesley’s cafeteria (you just enter downstairs, into Lesley’s building) with “all you can eat” buffet in lunch hours.
-Some say it is better than Caspersen, we all agree it is cheaper.
+Last, but not least, if you want something practically on campus and practically next to Berkman-Klein, but not Caspersen (be it for the prices or for the taste), you can check out Lesley’s cafeteria (you just enter downstairs, into Lesley’s building) with “all you can eat” buffet in lunch hours.
+It usually has lots of veggies and healthy food choices.